Wednesday 19 December 2007

 A glomerulus is enclosed in the sac.
 Fluids from blood in the glomerulus are collected in the Bowman's capsule (i.e., glomerular filtrate) and further processed along the nephron to form urine.
 This process is known as ultrafiltration.

-water, glucose, amino acids, sodium chloride and urea through the filter, from the blood in the glomerular capsule across the basement membrane of the Bowman's capsule and into the nephron.
+A high pressure caused by the blood moving into the capillaries via the afferent wide arteriole and moving out through the narrow efferent arteriole.
+The high pressure forces small molecules such as water, glucose, amino acids, sodium chloride and urea through the filter, from the blood in the glomerular capsule across the basement membrane of the Bowman's capsule and into the nephron.
 This type of high pressure filtration is ultrafiltration.

-Blood is forced against the capillary endothelium which has pores in it which allow the blood plasma to reach the basement membrane and small molecules are squeezed
+Blood is forced against the capillary endothelium which has pores in it which allow the blood plasma to reach the basement membrane and small molecules are squeezed about but large ones like protein and blood cells stay in.

 Selective reabsorption takes place in the proximal convoluted tubule (PCT) of the kidney.
 Blood leaving the Bowman’s capsule has a low hydrostatic pressure and so flows slowly.
 It has a high concentration as these could not pass out before.
 It therefore has a low water potential and this enables it to gain water from the proximal tubule.
 It is the process by which certain substances that are required by the body (such as glucose, amino acids, vitamins and water) but have been filtered out of the blood during ultrafiltration are reabsorbed.
 As only certain substances are reabsorbed, it is known as selective reabsorption.